Ask a doctor about a prescription for MAGNESIUM SULFATE ALTAN 150 mg/ml INJECTABLE SOLUTION AND PERFUSION SOLUTION

 If you use moreMagnesium Sulfate Altanthan you should

-Do not use a double dose to compensate for the missed doses.
+Do not use a double dose to make up for forgotten doses.

-Like all medicines, this medicine can cause side effects, although not everyone will experience them.
+Like all medications, this medication can cause side effects, although not everyone gets them.

 General disorders and administration site conditions:

-pain at the injection site, decrease in body temperature below normal limits (hypothermia), vasodilation with a sensation of heat
+pain at the injection site, decrease in temperature below normal limits (hypothermia), vasodilation with a sensation of heat

 Cardiac disorders: